-By now y’all should know I’m a huge fan of shredded chicken.
+By now you guys should know I’m a huge fan of shredded chicken.
 We always have it on hand and it makes such an easy protein during the week to repurpose in numerous ways.
 And this healthy chicken salad is such a quick and tasty way to use it!

 This chicken salad recipe was mentioned to me by our operations manager Clara when we were talking about recipe development.
 She mentioned it’s her go-to way so I decided to give it a try.
 And let me tell you, it’s my new favorite way to make chicken salad!

 It’s bright and fresh and has a touch of sweetness, which I love.
-It’s also not doused in mayo and lightly dressed with greek yogurt (although you can add more or less if you like) and some lemon juice to keep it super light and fresh.
+It’s also not doused in mayo and lightly dressed with greek yogurt (although you can add more or less if you like).
+With the addition of juicy grapes, crunchy celery and nuts, and lemon juice to keep it super light and fresh, it’s the perfect combo.

-Prep it at the beginning of the week for an easy and protein-packed and gluten-free option to have on hand for busy days.
+Prep a batch at the beginning of the week for an easy, protein-packed, and gluten-free option to have on hand for busy days!

 - full of flavor and texture – it’s crunchy and creamy and has the perfect balance of sweet and savory.